 Restart your computer to allow the changes to occur.

 Reassign the System and Compressed Memory Process to Run Under Your User Account

-In Windows 10 Administrator User accounts that are managed by the computer are created.
+In Windows 10, Administrator User accounts managed by the computer are created.
 Microsoft tasks run under these accounts.
 This method shows you how to reassign the task to run under your account.

 You must have a User Account with Administrative privileges to use this method.
 Before doing this method, you want to create a System Restore point or backup drive.

 Type “task scheduler” into the Start menu again, and open it.

 Click on the “Task Scheduler Library” in the left-side menu to expand it.
 Then choose “Microsoft” and then “Windows.”
 Finally, click “MemoryDiagnostic.”

 Click “RunFullMemoryDiagnostic” in the center.
 Then, choose “Properties” on the right side.

 In the pop-up properties window, click “Change User or Group.”